U.S. Attorney Speaks To American Legion Vermilion Post 29 Veterans

 LAFAYETTE, La.: United States Attorney Stephanie A. Finley was the guest speaker at a special event on April 17, 2013, hosted by the American Legion Vermilion Post 29.
 The American Legion Vermilion Post 29 held the event to honor women veterans.

 During the night’s event, Comrade Jeffery Cessac was presented with the Blue Cap Award by Post 29 Commander Willie Hymel.
 The Legionnaire Blue Cap Award is a prestigious achievement presented to members with years of service in the Legion.
 The honor recognizes those who exemplify a lifetime of dedication, leadership, and servitude.
 Comrade Cessac served in the United States Navy from 1963-1967 during the Vietnam War.
 He is also a member of the Lions Club, Woodmen of the World and Knights of Columbus.

-U.S. Attorney Finley thanked the veterans for their service and shared how much her career as both the United States Attorney and as an officer in the United States Air Force had been shaped by the military.
+United States Attorney Finley thanked the veterans for their service and shared how much her career as both the U.S. Attorney and as an officer in the U.S. Air Force had been shaped by the military.
 Finley reminded those in attendance that they must continue to share their stories of service because they are examples and mentors for future generations.
 She applauded Post 29 for the work that they are doing to include more women and younger veterans.
 Among the veterans present were two female veterans who served in Vietnam and during Iraqi Freedom.

 “As an officer in the United States Air Force, I am very aware of how lucky we are to have the veterans in our communities and am passionate about recognizing their service,” Finley said.
 “We owe a debt of gratitude to all of the men and women who serve and have served our nation and safeguarded our freedoms.”